 7 How to Write the Banker Skills Section

-When you develop your banker skills section, it is important to highlight skills that deal with leadership, technical ability, customer service, project management and research.
+When you develop your banker skills section, it is important to highlight skills that deal with leadership, technical ability, customer service, project management, and research.
 For example, investment banking hiring managers are always looking for professionals with excellent project management skills because of the nature of their business.
-Each investment opportunity is treated as a project, and you need to show that you have the skills necessary to manage every aspect of that project to a successful completion.
+Each investment opportunity is treated as a project, and you need to show that you have the skills necessary to manage every aspect of that project to successful completion.

 As you list your skills on your banker resume, remember that hiring managers are interested in results-oriented professionals and concise language.
-The skills section is your chance to show how versatile you are, and how much value you can add to their organization.
-It is important that you make this list as comprehensive as possible, and show how every skill is relevant to your career in banking.
+The skills section is your chance to show how versatile you are and how much value you can add to their organization.
+It is important that you make this list as comprehensive as possible and show how every skill is relevant to your career in banking.

-When you review banker resume samples, you will see skill sections filled with software platform titles such as SAP ERP Core Finance, Microsoft Dynamics AX, and platforms by Infor.
+When you review banker resume samples, you will see skill sections filled with software platform titles such as SAP ERP Core Finance, Company Name Dynamics AX, and platforms by Infor.
 Your banker resume should list as many software platforms as possible, and it is also beneficial to add in spreadsheet programs on the Microsoft Office and Open Office platforms.
 The various banker resume samples will show you how to format these software skills and give you an idea as to what types of titles you can use to enhance your resume.

-Your soft skills are client related, but your hard skills pertain to the job of being a banker.
+Your soft skills are client-related, but your hard skills pertain to the job of being a banker.
 Some of the hard skills you should list include cash drawer maintenance, processing commercial client transactions, transaction inquiries, and verifying client transactions.

-8 Should I Include References in my Banker Resume
+8 Should I Include References in my Banker Resume?

 9 Banker Resume Fails: Mistakes to Avoid

-- People who put together bankers resumes often confuse the need for soft skills as a need for a narrative.
+- People who put together banker’s resumes often confuse the need for soft skills as a need for a narrative.
 Every section of your banker resume needs to be concise and professional if you want it to make the maximum impact.
 Do not make the mistake of using extraneous language where it is not required.

 - A significant error people make with banker resumes is that their resumes lack focus.
 If you are applying to be a personal banker, then the hiring manager wants to see a resume designed to present the skills of a qualified personal banker.
 Do not make the mistake of creating a generic banking resume when you offer a specific skill set.

 - Your banker resume will fail if you do not quantify as many of your accomplishments as possible.
 If you helped to bring in 18.65 percent of the profit for your investment banking firm, then use that number in your resume.
-The banking industry wants to see specific numbers attached to your accomplishments and your resume will get ignored if you do not offer that specific information.
+The banking industry wants to see specific numbers attached to your accomplishments, and your resume will get ignored if you do not offer that specific information.